Jorma Elo

 Jorma Elo is a contemporary choreographer.

 Early life

 He was born 30 August 1961 in Helsinki, Finland.
 His father, Jaakko Elo, is a urological surgeon, mother Ruth Elo née Carlstedt, a dentist.
 Jorma Elo's partner since 1994 is Nancy Euverink who has also been assistant to Elo.

 As a schoolboy, Elo wanted to be an ice hockey player, despite this he began studying modern and jazz dance at 12.
 At the age of 13 he was enrolled in Finnish National Ballet School for classical training.
-Later, 1979–80, he studied in the Kirov Ballet School (Vaganova Academy), which under the Soviet era was the name of the Maryinsky Ballet School in St. Petersburg.
+Later, in 1979–80, he studied in the Kirov Ballet School (Vaganova Academy), which under the Soviet era was the name of the Maryinsky Ballet School in St. Petersburg.

 Dancer

 Elo was signed by the Finnish National Ballet at 16, and acquired experience not only of stage, but also of opera and ballet production processes.
 He danced with the Finnish National Ballet from 1978 to 1984.
 In 1983 he also completed his compulsory military service.
 In 1980 he attended Varna International Ballet Competition and 1984 he was a finalist in Helsinki International Ballet Competition.

 Elo joined the Swedish Cullberg Ballet 1984 for six years.
 The modernist Cullberg Ballet led by choreographer Mats Ek was part of Riksteatern, the Swedish State Theater Organisation.
 It toured mostly in Sweden and the Nordic Countries.

 In 1990, Elo joined Netherlands Dance Theatre where he worked with choreographers such as Jiri Kylian, Hans van Manen, Ohad Naharin, and William Forsythe.

 NDT produced a great volume of new dance works during the 1990s and toured every year in all continents.
 During this time Elo met Nancy Euverink, a dancer of the company, and they became a couple in 1994.

 Elo's active stage career lasted 26 years.
 He gave his last public performances in 2004.